Cing2/LiMTR/README.md

 This is a fork of the [MTR](https://github.com/sshaoshuai/MTR) code base.

-The code base use the structure from [link](https://github.com/ashleve/lightning-hydra-template) for their pytorch ligthning and hydra setup, this allows for easy experimention
+The code base use the structure from [link](https://github.com/ashleve/lightning-hydra-template) for their pytorch ligthning and hydra setup, this allows for easy experimenting

+The model weights can be found [here](https://www.mediafire.com/folder/464ajk8hsm3l1/LiMTR-weights)

 ## Installation